Computational tools for twisted topological Hochschild homology of equivariant spectra: The equivariant B okstedt spectral sequence

 \end{prop}

-\begin{proof} This is the $G$-relative version of \cite[Thm 4.4]{AnBlGeHiLaMa}.
-The identity map induces an isomorphism of simplicial $G$-spectra between $B^{cy,G}(R)_\bullet$ and $B^{cy}(R;{}^gR)_\bullet$, the usual cyclic nerve of $R$ with coefficients in the $R$-biomodule ${}^gR$.
+\begin{proof} The identity map induces an isomorphism of simplicial $G$-spectra between $B^{cy,G}(R)_\bullet$ and $B^{cy}(R;{}^gR)_\bullet$, the usual cyclic nerve of $R$ with coefficients in the $R$-biomodule ${}^gR$.
 Passing to the geometric realization, we obtain a $G$-spectrum isomorphism. \end{proof}